 Step One: Remove your bag of Purigen from the filter.
 Rinse it under gentle tap water to remove major sediment.
 Put the Purigen bag into your Tupperware.

-Step Two: Measure out bleach and tap water into your tupperware in equal parts.
-I wanted to give my Purigen a little elbow room so I put 1-1/2 cups of water and 1-1/2 cups of Clorox bleach.
+Step Two: Measure out bleach and tap water into your tupperware in equal parts (in order to make a 1:1 ratio mix).
+I wanted to give my Purigen a little elbow room so I put 1-1/2 cups [350 ml] of water and 1-1/2 cups of Clorox bleach.

 Step Three: Let this sit for 24 hours.
 Every once and a while I swished the bowl around a bit to mix up the contents, trying to get all the contents inside the bag exposed to the bleach.
 The smell off this process can be foul – at the end of 24 hours, it had a bit of a dead fish smell.
 I kept the bowl out in the garage.
 I would suggest somewhere outside your home.
 If you’re in an apartment, maybe in the bathroom with the vent fan turned on.
 At the end of 24 hours, the water was significantly tinted with junk that had been pulled out of the Purigen.
 Looking good!

-Step Five: Soak.
-Rinse out your tupperware container.
-Fill with 1 cup of tap water and 2 tablespoons of Seachem Prime.
+Step Five – Prime Soak: Rinse out your tupperware container.
+Fill with 1 cup [237 ml) of tap water and 4 tablespoons [59 ml] of Seachem Prime.
 Let that soak for 8 hours.
-If you are working with a larger bag, keep the ratio but add enough water to cover, say 1-1/2 cups of water and 3 tablespoons of Prime.
+If you are working with a larger bag, keep the ratio the same but increase the water to fully submerge the purigen.

 Step Six: Rinse the Purigen again under tapwater.
 That is what the instructions said to do, but then you have chlorinated tap water in your Purigen.
 Might be overkill but . . .